-If you have seriously harmed yourself – for example, by taking a drug overdose – call 999 for an ambulance or go straight to A&E, or ask someone else to call 999 or take you to A&E.
+If you have or intend to seriously harm yourself – call 999 for an ambulance or go straight to A&E, or ask someone else to call 999 or take you to A&E.

-If you intend to harm yourself now, please get yourself to safe place, call someone and let them know where you are, and how you are feeling.
+If you are having intrusive thoughts of this nature, please get yourself to safe place, call someone and let them know where you are, and how you are feeling.

 Telephone Support -